Fakhatova/Rancid-Tomatillos/README.md

 ##### Overall Impressions
 - Being able to easily refactor the app to implement Router, API data, understand the use of the virtual DOM, components resuability, and how easy it is to maintain components and data in React
 ##### Future Features
+- Create Login for user
+- User be able to favorite movie

 ### Setup Instuctions
 - `git clone` this repository